scuzzydude/asimov/asimov.md

 On the other hand, this very system derives its value from the responsibility of individuals.
 Some people are more responsible than others.
 Who holds a scoot can confer a higher value.
 When a genius artist invests in another artist's scoot, it would add value correlated to the value of the genius doing the investing.
 The relationship between scoot and pledges is the responsibility tree.

 PPH would lend itself to always using a new address for each transaction in the responsibility domain.
 This would be the strictest and most private usage of the responsibility domain.
-This gives The Foundation an unfair advantage in evaluating genius, as it has access to the full responsibility tree with TPIDs.
+This gives The Foundation an unfair advantage in evaluating genius, as it has access to the full responsibility tree with TPH.
 Privileged employees of The Foundation would always have full visibility to what individuals were investing in.
 This is unavoidable.
 To valuate responsibility, you must have accountability.

 There may be cases where Scoot wish only to accept transactions with TPH.
 It's possible to have cases where PPH are used, but the TPH of the PPH is validated to the Scoot trustee.
-That requires a level of trust maintenance across elections of trustees, so it's like.
+That requires a level of trust maintenance across elections of trustees, it may be difficult to enforce.

 I believe a system where you use your TPH to invest in some scoot, and PPHs for others may be the most practical system.
 The protocol shall handle both cases.
 Scoot may also implement hybrid models, where perhaps large or majority holders need to reveal TPH but small-scale holders may use PPH.
 This is essentially how public stock works in some countries, with holdings by large institutions, board members, and company officers are publicly reported, but most holders are publicly anonymous.

 The responsibility tree - open or pseudonymous - is very valuable.
 This system works because more people that are responsible for an idea, the more valuable that idea is.
 Furthermore, the more responsible people who are responsible for an idea, the more valuable it becomes.

 The inverse of the responsibility tree is the hypocrisy tree.
 Within the protocol, there is a method of shunning.
 Shunning is a way for Scoot to avoid transactions with other Scoot or pledges it has made a specific value judgement on.
-When you join a shun, you are making a statement, I refuse to interact with this other individual or Scoot because they are specifically bad.
+When you join a shun, you are making a statement, I refuse to interact with this other individual or Scoot because they are specifically bad in the way the shun describes.
 The official reference version of the protocol software will not accept transaction from a shunned entity.
 However, this purely a choice of implementation.
 Nodes and pledges can earn discounts by processing transactions.
 The hypocrisy tree would reveal when nodes transact with nodes they've shunned, which will devalue the importance of a shun.
 If you joined a shun against one of your competitors and some calamity is forcing you to liquate unexpectedly, the only buyer might be somebody you really don't like.
 As in individual, I don't think this is a big worry.
 However, it should come into consideration when electing Foundation leadership and Scoot trustees.

 ### Application of Scoot

 Scoot is a group of individuals responsible for the appreciation of specific work of genius, or of a legacy of genius.
 Or vanity.
-You'd hope the intent of a group would be genius, but vanity for vanity's sake is a real thing -- just check out Instagram Genius provides the value, vanity the liquidity.
+You'd hope the intent of a group would be genius, but vanity for vanity's sake is a real thing -- just check out what famous people had for lunch on Instagram.
+Genius provides the value, vanity the liquidity.

 The Foundation should seek to establish Scoot as a legal entity of Scoot.
 That may take some time for legal system to catch up to understanding what this requires.